-If you are looking to invest in real estate, consult with our attorneys on the proper business entity, and commerical and residential leases, proper local registrations, and other related issues.
+If you are looking to invest in real estate, consult with our attorneys on the proper business entity, and commercial and residential leases, proper local registrations, and other related issues.

 We work with landlords to ensure that proper procedures are followed when evicting tenants.
 Whether it be for a single family residence, or for a multi-unit property, or attorneys will be able to guide you.

-If you are facing foreclosure, the Law Office of Jenny Ling can help you determine your available options, whether it be mortgage modification, short sale, mediation or bankruptcy.
+If you are facing foreclosure, The Law Office of Jenny Ling , PLLC, can help you determine your available options, whether it be mortgage modification, short sale, mediation or bankruptcy.

 Have you received the Notice of Pre-Foreclosure?